Lydia Cecilia Hill: Lydia Cecilia

-Cissie was born at 2 Kitchener Terrace in Canterbury on 20 July 1913.
+Hill was born at 2 Kitchener Terrace in Canterbury on 20 July 1913.
 Her family moved to Herne Bay by 1917 and lived at 4 Kingsbury Villas in Kings Road, Herne Bay, until 1927.
 She attended Kings Road School which has now been replaced by Herne Bay Junior School.
+Hill was performing by the age of 10 years.
+In April 1924, with another child, she performed two humorous songs at a concert at Herne Bay Institute and Sports Club.
 She was crowned May Queen at the school around 1923–1924.
 She would have left school in the summer of 1927, 14 years being the national school leaving age at the time.
 Between 1927 and 1934 the family lived at Hyacinth, Queensbridge Drive, Herne Bay.
 She trained as a dancer and joined the Grosvenor House cabaret, but has also been described as a minor actress, with platinum hair and blue eyes.
 She was known as Cecily or Cissie.
 The Herne Bay Press said: "She had a talent for dancing, and linked with it was a charming personality, so that for some years she enjoyed much popularity locally, appearing in dancing displays at the old Pier Theatre and elsewhere.
 Her attractiveness won her success as a dancer in London, where she appeared for several seasons in the West End."